CEV Framework: A Central Bank Digital Currency Evaluation and Verification Framework With a Focus on Consensus Algorithms and Operating Architectures: Background

 \subsubsection{Security}

-Security in a distributed system involves various aspects, including cryptography, secure channels, key management, prevention of double-spending attacks, and so on \cite{distributedcomputingbook}.
-Among them, the prevention of double-spending is one of the basic requirements in a CBDC system.
-Therefore, we would use double-spending prevention as an example in the verification sub-framework.
+Security in a distributed system involves various aspects, including cryptography, secure channels, key management, prevention of double-spending attacks \cite{distributedcomputingbook}.
+The prevention of double-spending is one of the basic requirements in a CBDC system and maintains financial stability and reliability.
+Central banks usually put security as the priority.
+As one kind of new form currency, CBDC has many security risks.

+\begin{enumerate} \item Cyber-Security: capability of protecting against outside attacks, especially double-spending attacks. \item Resilience: capability of protecting against hardware issues, power or network outages, or cloud service interruption\cite{retailimf}. \end{enumerate} We used formal proof to verify potential security threats in the verification sub-framework and gave an example in Section IV-B.4.